White House admits India played a key role in negotiating G20 summit declaration

 Story highlights

-Prime Minister Modi made clear today's era must not be of war," the White House Press Secretary told reporters Friday.
+Prime Minister Modi made clear today's era must not be of war, the White House Press Secretary told reporters on Friday.
 "Among other priorities addressed, we have a path forward to addressing current food and energy security challenges while continuing our efforts to build a resilient global economy," she added

-Prime Minister Modi made clear today's era must not be of war," the White House Press Secretary told reporters Friday.
+Prime Minister Modi made clear today's era must not be of war, the White House Press Secretary told reporters on Friday.
 "Among other priorities addressed, we have a path forward to addressing current food and energy security challenges while continuing our efforts to build a resilient global economy," she added

-White House’s press secretary Karine Jean-Pierre said in her recent press briefing that India played a key role in negotiating the G20 Summit declaration.
-She also quoted Indian Prime Minister Narendra Modi’s quote, “today's era must not be of war” while referring to the Ukraine-Russia conflict.
+White House’s press secretary Karine Jean-Pierre said in her press briefing that India played a key role in negotiating the G20 Summit declaration.
+She also quoted Indian Prime Minister Narendra Modi’s quote, “Today's era must not be of war” while referring to the Ukraine-Russia conflict.

 "India played an essential role in negotiating the summit's declaration.
 Prime Minister Modi made clear today's era must not be of war," the White House Press Secretary told reporters Friday.
 "Among other priorities addressed, we have a path forward to addressing current food and energy security challenges while continuing our efforts to build a resilient global economy," she added.